-Current results suggest that SARS-CoV-2 is still circulating at low levels in populations drained by Bloemspruit and Sterkwater, as this week's samples from these WWTPs showed a decrease.
+Current results suggest that SARS-CoV-2 levels may be increasing levels Bloemspruit and Sterkwater, WWTPs.
 Sampling frequency in other Mangung plants will be increased to weekly so as to monitor trends more closely.

 Eastern Cape Province

 A: Nelson Mandela Metropolitan Municipality